unbeatable-modding/CustomBeatmapsV5/README.md

 ## Disclaimer

-This is an UNOFFICIAL MOD for UNBEATABLE Demo that is NOT to be associated with D-Cell Games.
+This is an UNOFFICIAL MOD for UNBEATABLE that is NOT to be associated with D-Cell Games.

 NONE of the user beatmaps are endorsed or associated with D-Cell Games.